-Binance exchange was launched much later than it competitors but the team behind charismatic CEO CZ, swept the market and its competitors and won the hears to millions of traders, making it one of the largest and most trusted crypto exchanges today.
+Binance exchange was launched much later than its competitors, but the team behind charismatic CEO Changpeng Zhao swept the market and its competitors and won the hearts of millions of traders, making it one of the largest and most trusted crypto exchanges today.

-The exchange’s revenue model is primarily driven by trading fees with the maximum fee being 0.1% per trade.
-A variety of discounts are available to the standard 0.1% fee from periodic promotions, volume based discounts, and most notably use of the Binance token (BNB) to pay fees.
+The exchange’s revenue model is primarily driven by trading fees, with the maximum fee being 0.1% per trade.
+A variety of discounts are available to the standard 0.1% fee from periodic promotions, volume-based discounts, and, most notably, the use of the Binance native token (BNB) to pay fees.

-Currently, users that pay trading fees with BNB receive a 25% discount, with that number halving each year until it is phased out in 2021.
-To complement fixed fee trading Binance has been exploring maker-taker trading as another potential option for order execution.
+Currently, users that pay trading fees with Binance Coin receive a 25% discount, with that number halving each year.
+To complement fixed fee trading, Binance has been exploring maker-taker trading as another potential option for order execution.

-Binance pre-mined a total of 200 million BNB tokens prior to its public launch on July 14, 2017 and they intend to buyback and burn 50% (100 million BNB) of the pre-mine token supply over time resulting in a long-term fixed supply of 100 million tokens once the buyback is complete.
-Buybacks are scheduled to take place quarterly funded by 20% of Binance’s profits.
+Binance pre-mined a total of 200 million Binance Coin prior to its public launch on July 14, 2017, and they intend to buyback and burn 50% (100 million Binance Coin) of the pre-mine token supply over time, resulting in a long-term fixed supply of 100 million tokens once the buyback is complete.
+Buybacks are scheduled to take place quarterly, funded by 20% of Binance’s profits.

 Trust Wallet (Mobile)

-Trust Wallet is non-custodial and easy to use mobile wallet app that allows you to store, receive, and send cryptocurrency tokens on the Ethereum blockchain.
-It can be downloaded for free directly from the Google Play Store as well as Apple’s App Store.
+Trust Wallet is non-custodial and easy to use mobile wallet app that allows you to store, receive, and send cryptocurrency tokens on the Ethereumblockchain.
+Trust Wallet can be downloaded for free directly from the Google Play Store as well as Apple’s App Store.

-Private keys are stored locally and you do not have to pass any KYC information or register account to use Trust Wallet.
+Private keys are stored locally, and you do not have to pass any KYC information or register an account to use Trust Wallet.
 Wallet also acts as a mobile web 3.0 browser so you can use it to interact with all dapps that run on Ethereum blockchain.